yangliu28/swarm_robot_ros_sim/README.md

 # swarm_robot_ros_sim
 A swarm robot simulation environment for ROS to be used with Gazebo.

+## Motivation
+This project starts after investigating several swarm robot platforms like Kilobot, E-puck, Jasmine, Alice, etc, and working on a novel swarm microrobot called [Inchbot](http://www.case.edu/mae/robotics/#modular) for a while.
+It would be interesting to see what these swarm microrobots can do as a collective under simulation environment like ROS.
+This project is also for the purpose of learning programming and various tools in ROS.

 ## What's inside
-*swarm_robot_ros_sim* contains packages each of which features a set of functionalities of this simulation:
+*swarm_robot_ros_sim* contains packages each of which features a set of functionalities for this simulation platform:

 *swarm_robot_description* package describes the robot models and simulation environment initialization files.

 *swarm_robot_msgs* folder contains packages for customized messages, services and actions that will be used in other packages.

-*swarm_robot_controller* package contains the low level control of swarm robots.
+*swarm_robot_controller* package contains the low level controllers for the swarm robots.

 *swarm_robot_simulation* package contains the swarm algorithms.